 Connect Your Loved One's Phone

 No new hardware.
 No ported numbers.
-No disruption to your loved one's existing phone.
+No disruption to their existing phone.
 The change is seamless for them, which is exactly the point.
-Because KindredMind involves decisions made on behalf of a person with dementia, setting it up confirms that you have the legal authority to make care decisions for your loved one. -

 KindredMind does not replace you.
 It fills the space between your visits and the calls you cannot always reach, so that when you are there, you are fully there.